AI assistant — not human

 EPC Group designs and implements enterprise data platforms using Azure Databricks, Microsoft Fabric, and Power BI.
 Schedule a complimentary architecture review.

-Errin O'Connor is the Founder and Chief AI Architect at EPC Group with over 28 years of enterprise consulting experience, including data platform architecture using Azure Databricks and Microsoft Fabric.
+Errin O'Connor is the Founder and Chief AI Architect at EPC Group.
+He has over 29 years of experience in enterprise consulting.

 Enterprise Azure architecture, deployment, and management including data platform design and analytics infrastructure.